PARENTS PLEASE NOTE:

 -

-A number of teachers make use of the Class Dojo app; your child's teacher will provide you with more information.
+Class Dojo app; your child's teacher will provide you with more information.

 -